-When it comes to ice retention, there isn’t any exact data.
-However, they are known to keep your ice cold for several days at a time, even in hot sunlight.
-Here though, Yeti wins because the ice retention times for Yeti are simply legendary.
+When it comes to ice retention, they're definitely on par with YETI, if not better.
+Loved by boaters around the globe, they are known to keep your ice-cold for several days at a time, even in hot sunlight.

 Non-Yeti Premium Coolers You Might Not Have Heard About

-They have great variety when it comes to sizes, with coolers as small as 25 quarts and coolers as large as 85 quarts.
-This is a pretty decent range for the average cooler user, though it isn’t as wide as that of Yeti.
-They also have great variety when it comes to the colors of their coolers, even including camo options.
+Although they have a limited variety when it comes to sizes, with just three sizes available, they have an impressive variety when it comes to the colors of their coolers, even including camo options.
 That is where they do give a Yeti a bit of a challenge.
-If you’re going to buy an Orion cooler for no other reason, then buy it for its color.
+If you’re going to buy an Otterbox cooler for no other reason, then buy it for its color.

-Some of the other great features included in these coolers are a great tray system, tie-down points for anchoring during transportation, bottle openers in the lid, certified bear resistance, great low profile latches, and handles with the resistance of a motorcycle.
+Some of the other great features included in these coolers are an accessory mounting system, tie-down points for anchoring during transportation, bottle openers in the lid, certified bear resistance, great low profile latches, and handles with the resistance of a motorcycle.